turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 If you have three eggs, eat three eggs, then you might think you have "nothing", but in terms of eggs you have "0".
 Zero is something, it's a number, and it's not nothing.

-If you're working with words and have a string like "hello" then delete the "h", "e", "l"s, and "o" you might think you'd end up with nothing, but you really have "" which is an empty string.
-It's still something.
+If you're working with words and have a string like "hello", then delete the "h", "e", "l"s, and "o".
+You might think you'd end up with nothing, but you really have "", which is an empty string.
+It's still *something*.

 `nil` is Ruby's idea of nothingness.
 It's usually encountered when you ask for something that doesn't exist.
-When looking at arrays, for instance, we created a list with five elements then asked Ruby to give us the sixth element of that list.
+When looking at arrays, for instance, we created a list with five elements, then asked Ruby to give us the sixth element of that list.
 There is no sixth element, so Ruby gave us `nil`.
 It isn't that there's a blank in that sixth spot (`""`), it's not a number `0`, it's nothingness -- `nil`.

 A large percentage of the errors you encounter while writing Ruby code will involve `nil`.
-You thought something was there, you tried to do something to it, and you can't do something to nothing so Ruby raises an error.
+You thought something was there, you tried to do something to it, and you can't do something to nothing, so Ruby raises an error.

 ## 11. Objects, Attributes, and Methods

 ### Ruby is Object-Oriented

-Ruby is an Object-Oriented programming language which means that all the things we interact with inside the VM are objects.
+Ruby is an Object-Oriented programming language, which means that all the things we interact with inside the VM are objects.
 Each piece of data is an object.
 Objects hold information, called _attributes_, and they can perform actions, called _methods_.

 For an example of an object, think about you as a human being.
 You have attributes like height, weight, and eye color.
 You have methods like "walk", "run", "wash dishes", and "daydream."
 Different types of objects have different attributes and methods.
 In the next sections we'll look at a few specific kinds of objects common in Ruby.